canjs/can-observe/docs/can-observe.md

 ## Use

-Using `can-observe` allows you to create observable objects with any property added can be observed, including nested objects.
-It is like [can-map] but without the required [can-map.prototype.attr attr] method.
+Using `can-observe` allows you to create observable objects where any property added is immediately observable, including nested objects.
 This makes `can-observe` ideal for use-cases where the data may be dynamic, or where the more rigid approach of [can-define] is unneeded.

 To use `can-observe` call the `observe()` method with an object.
 This will return a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object where any changes will reflect back on the target object.
 Nested objects will be observed lazily when they are accessed or set dynamically after initialization on a `can-observe` proxy object.